citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorServiceOfferingResourceResponseModel.md

 HasSupportsAzurePremiumStorage returns a boolean if a field has been set.

+### SetSupportsAzurePremiumStorageNil

+`func (o *HypervisorServiceOfferingResourceResponseModel) SetSupportsAzurePremiumStorageNil(b bool)`

+ SetSupportsAzurePremiumStorageNil sets the value for SupportsAzurePremiumStorage to be an explicit nil

+### UnsetSupportsAzurePremiumStorage
+`func (o *HypervisorServiceOfferingResourceResponseModel) UnsetSupportsAzurePremiumStorage()`

+UnsetSupportsAzurePremiumStorage ensures that no value is present for SupportsAzurePremiumStorage, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)